PDPA Compliance11 min read26 April 2026

 • Breach response plan template

-• Data Protection Impact Assessment (DPIA) template for high-risk processing
+• DPIA template for high-risk processing

 Operations: